UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 - microbiological water.

-Water quality specific parameters must be analyzed to find the right solution for each situation.
+The specific parameters of water quality must be analysed to find the right solution for each situation.

 The background of chlorine identification is complex.
 The Swedish chemist Carl Wilhelm Scheele discovered it in 1774.

-In 1835, chlorine was used to remove odors from water.
+In 1835, chlorine was used to remove odours from water.
 It was regarded as responsible for the transmission of diseases at that time.

 It was not until 1890 that it proved to be an effective solution for disinfection.
 This will reduce the number of water-borne diseases.